A Letter to a Newly Diagnosed Family

 T1 kids have some rough stuff going on, but know that you are going to be raising a child that is so aware of her body, what makes her feel good and bad and in the long run is going to be so much healthier than most of the people she knows without T1.
-My son Henry was diagnosed two years ago at age 5.
+My son Henry was diagnosed four years ago at age 5.
 He just had his quarterly checkup with his endocrinologist and he is the healthiest patient his doctor has ever seen.
 Here are some items that really helped me a lot and I wish I had known about them the day we got home.
 The most important thing to remember: this is a marathon, not a sprint.

 She will get used to the checks; the first two weeks are the hardest.
 I gave Henry a tic tac every time we checked during those early days, now he just gets up and does it himself.
 Another thing I did was give him a choice, remember that your child is losing power, she is being forced to check her blood sugar, forced to take insulin.
 Start with a small choice, what I said was, “Okay, we need to do a BG check, do you want to use your right hand or your left hand?
 Do you want to use this finger or that finger?”
 The same for insulin.
 “Where do you want your insulin?
 Do you want to help me get it ready?
 Do you want to pick the song we sing while we do it?
 What color tic tac do you want when we are done?”
 In the beginning this helps, they feel like they have control.
 Tell them to put the tic tac in their mouth right when you are about to poke them — the sweetness should distract them.
 Take a deep breath — this will all be easier soon, even though it totally stinks.